TassianaMilka/Project-Writing/Cybersegurity/Project the graduation-(Cybersegurity)/Portfolio-14/README.md

 # English

-Realization described in Portuguese on about a report  :
+Realization described in Portuguese on about a report Operating Systems Administration :

 -I described an introduction about the beginning and its requirements;

--I carried out what was proposed about packet protocol analysis
+-I carried out what was proposed about packet protocol analysis research and installation in VirtualBox.

 --------------------------------------------------------------------------------------------------------------------------------

 # Espanõl

-Logro descrito en portugués sobre un Informe de :
+Logro descrito en portugués sobre un Informe de  Administración de Sistemas Operativos :

 -Describí una introducción sobre el inicio y sus requisitos;

--Realicé lo propuesto en cuanto a la análisis
+-Realicé lo propuesto en cuanto a la análisis investigación e instalación en VirtualBox.